X12 835 Remittance Structure Breakdown

 BPR02totals with bank deposit files and internal posting tables.
 Discrepancies exceeding a configurable threshold should halt auto-posting and escalate to finance operations.

-By embedding these controls into the ingestion layer, healthcare IT teams transform raw 835 streams into a reliable, audit-ready financial dataset.
-The resulting architecture accelerates cash flow, reduces manual denial work, and maintains strict regulatory alignment across all payer interactions.
+By embedding these controls into the ingestion layer, healthcare IT teams transform raw 835 streams into a reliable, audit-ready financial dataset that accelerates cash flow and maintains strict regulatory alignment.